1. Article I Membership

 Rules of Order and Suspension of Rules

 ii.
-Rules and procedures governing the conduct of faculty meetings may be suspended by two-thirds of those voting.
+Rules and procedures governing the conduct of plenary sessions of the faculty may be suspended by two-thirds of those voting.

 iii.
 The faculty at any point in its proceedings may, by majority vote, declare itself in executive session, thereby limiting the meeting to voting members only.
 All discussions and actions taken in executive session will be held in confidence until released by proper authority.